Modified Newtonian dynamics: Observational evidence for MOND

-Since MOND was specifically designed to produce flat rotation curves, these do not constitute evidence for the hypothesis, but every matching observation adds to support of the empirical law.
+Since MOND was specifically designed to produce flat rotation curves, these do not constitute evidence for the hypothesis, but every matching observation does add support to the empirical law MOND is based on.
 Nevertheless, proponents claim that a broad range of astrophysical phenomena at the galactic scale are neatly accounted for within the MOND framework.
 Many of these came to light after the publication of Milgrom's original papers and are difficult to explain using the dark matter hypothesis.
 The most prominent are the following: